10 Comparative Religion

 - Redford, Donald.
 1987.
 The Monotheism of the Heretic Pharaoh.
 Biblical Archaeology Review 13:3 (May/June).

-Written by Amanda Zunner-Keating and Ben Shepard.
+Written by Amanda Zunner-Keating, except for section 10.4 (“Animism”), which was written by Ben Shepard.
 Edited by Oscar Hernandez, Brian Pierson, Madlen Avetyan, and Tad Mcilwraith.
 Special thanks to student researchers/reviewers Phillip Te, Ethan Yu, Jared Montaug, and Ahmet Dikyurt.
 Thanks to Jennifer Campbell for curating photos; and to Melody Yeager-Struthers for organizing our resources.
 Textbook layout by Amanda Zunner-Keating and Madlen Avetyan.
 Audio recorded by Amanda Zunner-Keating.
-Published under a Creative Commons License CC BY-NC 2.0.

 NPR links on this are linked NPR’s website with permission from NPR.
 All NPR content (audio, text, photographs, graphics, videos) is protected by copyright in the U.S. and other countries.
 For more, visit NPR’s Rights and Permissions website.